stoermelder/vcvrack-packone/docs/MidiCat.md

 - The module allows you to import presets from VCV MIDI-MAP for a quick migration.

-- The module can be switched to "Locate and indicate"-mode: Received MIDI messages have no effect to the mapped parameters, instead the module is centered on the screen and the parameter mapping indicator flashes for a short period of time.
-When finished verifying all MIDI controls switch back to "Operating"-mode for normal module operation of MIDI-CAT.
+- The module can be switched to _Locate and indicate_-mode: Received MIDI messages have no effect to the mapped parameters, instead the module is centered on the screen and the parameter mapping indicator flashes for a short period of time.
+When finished verifying all MIDI controls switch back to _Operating_-mode for normal module operation of MIDI-CAT.

 - The text shown in every mapping slot can be replaced by a custom text label in the context menu (since v1.4.0).